emircihangir/signature-analysis/README.md

 - Model architecture design and training using Keras
 - Avoiding overfitting with regularization and data balancing
 - Evaluating binary classifiers with real-world, user-collected data
-- Detailed data inspection for dataset analysis
+- Detailed data inspection with matplotlib for dataset analysis
 - Working with a modular architecture across separate apps (data collection, training, inference)

 ---